hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 Imagine you want to build a "robot" (just imagine it...), you want this robot to be aware of it's environment, what I mean with this is that you want this robot to "see", "hear", "smell" and "feel" everything around it.
 You may want also to make this robot interact with the environment, you may want it to "walk" or at least "move" and avoid obstacles, or maybe you want to speak an order and make the robot obey, for example saying "make me a sandwich" will make the robot go to the fridge, fetch the ingredients and start making you a damn sandwich!!

-Well that wasn't very realistic right now, but a microcontroller can help you retrieving signals from the environment and cotrol actuators in order to make your little wall-e behave decently.
+Well that wasn't very realistic right now, but a microcontroller can help you retrieving signals from the environment and control actuators in order to make your little wall-e behave decently.

-The environment signals the micronctroller retrieve are the inputs, and logically, the signals sent to the actuators are the outputs.
+The environment signals the microcontroller retrieve are the inputs, and logically, the signals sent to the actuators are the outputs.

 **So, how exactly the IO of a microcontroller works?**